We may earn income from links in this post. Please read this Disclosure for details.

-While purists might argue that shrimp ceviche is, by definition shrimp “cooked” in lime juice, there are many reasons why people choose to eat shrimp that’s been cooked with heat prior to being combined with the lime juice.
+A purist might argue that authentic shrimp ceviche is, by definition shrimp “cooked” in lime juice.
+However there are many reasons why people choose to eat shrimp that’s been cooked with heat prior to being combined with the lime juice.

 The reason for this is that while raw shrimp appears to be “cooked” when it changes colour after being marinated in lime juice, some types of harmful bacteria are only destroyed by high temperatures.

-A study by the University of Guadalajara indicated up to 14.3% of samples of ceviche collected from street vendors and small restaurants in Guadalajara, Mexico, tested positive for Vibrio cholera, a seafood-borne pathogen that causes a gastrointestinal illness that can be fatal.
+A study by the University of Guadalajara indicated up to 14.3% of samples of ceviche collected from street vendors and small restaurants in Guadalajara, Mexico were unsafe.
+They tested positive for Vibrio cholera, a seafood-borne pathogen that causes a gastrointestinal illness that can be fatal.

-With seafood ceviche, acidic lime juice rearranges the chains of amino acids in the same way an oven or cooktop pan does, yet those changes are only structural.
+With seafood ceviche, acidic lime juice rearranges the chains of amino acids in the same way an oven or cooktop pan does.
+Yet those changes are only structural.
 Although the seafood protein structure has been altered, it hasn’t been “cooked” in a way that destroys harmful bacteria.

 And Vibrio cholera isn’t the only potential risk.
 Many government agencies report seafood samples contaminated with salmonella, E. coli and listeria.
 In Asia, the government of Hong Kong now recommends patrons check whether premises have a FEHD licence before eating sashimi.